readingcapital/readingcapital.github.io/volume-1/index.md

 (I) $\frac{\mbox{surplus-value}}{\mbox{variable capital}} = \frac{\mbox{surplus-value}}{\mbox{value of labour-power}} = \frac{\mbox{surplus labour}}{\mbox{necessary labour}}$

-which relates surplus-value to its source (in value terms and in time terms) and is thus conceptually sound.
+which relates surplus-value to its source (in value terms and in time terms) and is thus conceptually correct.
 Another formula is

 (II) $\frac{\mbox{surplus labour}}{\mbox{working day}} = \frac{\mbox{surplus-value}}{\mbox{value of the product}} = \frac{\mbox{surplus product}}{\mbox{total product}}.$

 This formula is not sound as it has no relation to how surplus-value is actually produced.
-Instead, it relates it to the total product and implies a sharing of the proceeds of production among capital and labour.
+Instead, it relates it to the total product and implies a sharing of the proceeds of joint production among capital and labour (piece of the pie).

 The formula